vhelin/wla-dx/doc/wlaflags.rst

 -q  Quiet mode. ``.PRINT*`` -directives output nothing.
 -t  Test compile.
 Doesn't output any files.
 -v  Verbose mode.
 Shows a lot of information about the compiling process.
--x  Extra compile time definitions.
+-x  Extra compile time labels & definitions.
 WLA does extra work by creating
-    few helpful definitions on the fly.
+    few helpful definitions, and labels SECTIONSTART_[section name] and SECTIONEND_[section name] at the beginning and end of a section.

 One (and only one) of the following command flags must be defined.